 Although it is responsible for the progress mankind has made, it has a side effect, which can be prevented by understanding its logic, as follows.

 When you feel you are superior to others in something, remember not to make the feeling of superiority ITSELF your goal, or else, you may get stuck in your status of being superior, which is not what it is designed for.

-E.g. while traveling in a luxury car owned by you, do not fall into the slippery slope of feeling superior about the fact that you own a car which is superior to others; instead feel superior about its utility – that it will provide you the comfort in reaching your destination.
+E.g. while traveling in a luxury car owned by you, do not fall into the slippery slope of feeling superior about the fact that you own a car that is superior to others; instead, feel superior about its utility – that it will provide you the comfort in reaching your destination.

 As such mechanism is not known, many people end up making superiority their goal, which can snowball their feeling of being superior and go out of control, as demonstrated by the following example: